twangodev/speak-mintlify/README.md

 />
 ```

-Feel free to get started with our [audio-transcript.jsx](audio-transcript.jsx) file and customize it to fit your design.
+Customize the provided [audio-transcript.jsx](audio-transcript.jsx) file to fit your design.

 ### 4. Run the Generator